Mitsubishi Outlander PHEV Commercial interior & comfort

-As a result, the Outlander Commercial is identical to the SUV in the front seats.
+As a result, the Outlander Commercial's front seats are identical to the SUV.
 There’s a mesh guard dividing the seats from the load area, but that means the front seats can’t go back as far or recline as much as they can in the SUV.
 Other than that, a lack of over-the-shoulder visibility is the only other clue to this commercial version’s different layout.

 Mitsubishi Outlander PHEV Commercial dashboard

 The dashboard is carried over wholesale from the SUV variant.
 So you get instruments that feature an energy meter next to the speedometer, while the trip computer between the dials shows battery capacity and what’s in the fuel tank.

 Everything feels well screwed together, and while the quality of plastics isn’t on par with premium manufacturers, it’s certainly further upmarket than any other light commercial vehicle on sale.

 Prices for the 2.4-litre Outlander PHEV Commercial start from £25,113.33.
 This is the 'on-the-road' figure, which excludes VAT and includes the Goverment's Plug-in Van Grant (PiVG) discount of £8,000.
 It also includes the first year of Vehicle Excise Duty (VED) and Mitsubishi's First Registration Fee.